Home

 You should know who your leaders are.
 It should be a dog that is driven to pull and run.
 This type of dog should want to go and know he’s directional cues.

 The leaders tug lines should be tight at all times.
 Actually no dog’s line should slack.
-But it happens.
+But it happens from time to time, some dogs learn to let the team work and they only work when needed.

 The key is to know your dogs.
 If you can't "read" dogs and know what they want when it is not your dogs then it's best to mush with your dogs or the person who's dogs it is should accompany.